Share your thoughts. We appreciate it!

 (2) Decaying infrastructure and shoddy merchandise produced by the Party's monopoly of the economy.

 (3) A political language, NewSpeak, full of euphemisms and code words for the government's activities.

 (4) A brutal law-enforcement system in which being suspected even of disloyal THOUGHTS can bring barbaric punishment.

-The movie stars John Hurt as the beaten rebel, Susanna Thompson as his mistress, and Richard Burton as the government official on whom they pin their hopes (like Orwell himself, Burton was fatally ill during the production and died before the movie's release)
+The movie stars John Hurt as the beaten rebel, Susanna Hamilton as his mistress, and Richard Burton as the government official on whom they pin their hopes (like Orwell himself, Burton was fatally ill during the production and died before the movie's release)

 After 50 years, the seminal concert doc gets remastered release.
 The Monterey...

 June 22, 2017

 The latest robot cars installment from Michael Bay is impressive, bewildering...